aekrylov/docker-papermc/README.md

 ## PaperMC server based on OpenJDK 8
 [![](https://images.microbadger.com/badges/image/aekrylov/papermc.svg)](https://microbadger.com/images/aekrylov/papermc "Get your own image badge on microbadger.com")

-This docker image builds and runs the Paper Minecraft server.
+This docker image builds and runs the [PaperMC](https://papermc.io/) Minecraft server.
 It downloads a Paperclip JAR on startup for the version specified in the environment and saves it to the /minecraft folder.